OH Consultant

 Applicable Codes of Practice

-Code of Practice: Hazardous Manual Tasks (Safe Work Australia)βš– Legally binding Β· 1 Jul 2026
+Code of Practice: Managing the Risks of Hazardous Chemicals in the Workplace (Safe Work Australia, 2024)βš– Legally binding Β· 1 Jul 2026

 High-Risk Construction Work triggered